-- Requires a home device and the app to monitor activity outside of your home
+- Must have a home device and the app to monitor activity outside of your home

-There’s a mixed bag of reviews, but they skew more towards the negative than the positive.
+The reviews for this app lean more towards the negative but has some positive reviews.
 The most prominent issues are that the device slows down your home WiFi, the app uses up battery life and the “bedtime” mode can malfunction.
 There are also quite a few comments that simply indicate that users did not like the app.

 As an aside, from a reviewer’s perspective, their website isn’t very easy to understand.
 It takes a bit of digging to really figure out that this is a combination device/app, and what it actually monitors.

 Qustodio is a monitoring tool that enables parents to block inappropriate content, set a time schedule or limits, for time online, and set time limits for games and apps.
 The app can also monitor what your child searches for and watches on YouTube, as well as monitor the time spent on social media, and track calls and texts (Android only).
 There is also a panic button functionality for Android devices only.
 The pricing is based on the number of connected devices: a small plan that protects up to 5 devices, a medium plan that protects up to 10 devices, and a large plan that protects up to 15 devices.